ulisesrey/the_guardian_scraper/README.md

 headers = {'User-Agent': random.choice(USER_AGENTS)}
 ```

+The Agent is printed during execution and saved in a log file, to verify we are alternating between the agents.

 **Random time Sleep**
 We also added a random time sleep, to mimic human behavior.
 The idea is that bots would send a request at fixed intervals and the web administrator can easily block them.
 To look more like human requests we can use a random time sleep.
 ```python